-MICHAEL PULLANO OF CENTENARY COLLEGE, a senior on the men’s soccer and men's swimming & diving team, has been selected the SCAC Character & Community Male Student-Athlete-of-the-Week for the week beginning December 14, 2015.
+MIKE MAY OF SOUTHWESTERN UNIVERSITY, a junior center on the men's basketball team from Fort Worth, Texas, has been selected the SCAC Character & Community Male Student-Athlete of the Week for the week beginning January 7.

 The SCAC Character & Community award honors the efforts of student-athletes who excel in the field of athletics, and also serve their campus and community.
 The effervescent and energetic Wilson is the perfect selection for the conference accolade.

 On Jan.
 4, Southwestern University Pirates men’s basketball forward Mike May stepped onto the court and produced six points and five rebounds in 13 minutes.